Kurulucifer/tampermonkey-scripts/README.md

 These scripts auto-enable only on [Zy0xxx](https://www.twitch.tv/zy0xxx) Twitch streams.
 If you want to enable this for other channels,  copy and paste the  "// @match" line with the appropriate channel link (plus the asterisk so VOD chats are included).
 If you want to enable this globally across twitch, change the "// @match" line to just "https://www.twitch.tv/*".
 Make sure the indentation is consistent with the other lines!

+## Known Issues

+- Using wideKokoGacha multiple times in a text-only message only shows one wideKokoGacha.
+- wideKokoGacha does not have any spacing between it and adjacent text/emotes.

 ## Changelog

 11/24/23 - ABOZO added to the filter list.